Sweet and Sour Pork

 • Heat neutral oil to 350°F and fry your pork for 4-5 min.
 Make sure to not overcrowd your pan.
 If your oil temp drops below 300°F when you add your pork, remove some and fry in smaller batches.

 • Remove pork.
-Increase oil temp to 400°F and fry a second time for 1 min.
+Heat the oil temperature back up to 350°F and fry a second time for 1 min.
 Set aside.

 • Sauté vegetables over high heat for 2 minutes in oil to get some color and remove.